Dirkster99/AvalonDock/README.md

 This repository contains a feature added fork from: https://github.com/xceedsoftware/wpftoolkit

 Be sure to checkout the <a href="https://github.com/Dirkster99/AvalonDock/wiki">Wiki for more details</a>.
+The repository also contains a Log4Net branch for debugging interactive issues with a close enough branch.
+There are also Log4Net demo executables in the 3.4.01 realease for additional debugging fun.

 Get the latest Debug build from [Comtinues Integration](https://ci.appveyor.com/project/Dirkster99/AvalonDock/build/artifacts).